wondrousWebWorks/portfolio/README.md

 - Hero Shot image on in header was taken from [PNGTREE](https://pngtree.com/)
 - Blog images were taken from [Pexels](https://www.pexels.com/)
 - Tranparent chequered background image taken from [TRANSPARENT TEXTURES](https://www.transparenttextures.com/)

+## Disclaimer

+This site is intended for **educational purposes** only, and is not intended for use in any other capacity.